 - Sponsor discounts and select race entries*

-We’d like to give a shoutout to program sponsors, including Rainshadow Running, Aravaipa Running, Trail Animals Running Club and Tejas Trails for offering free or discounted race entries to athletes.
-Additionally, we’d like to thank program sponsors Sawyer, TrailButter, Brooks, Janji, and Salomon for hooking athletes up!
+We’d like to give a shoutout to program sponsors, including Rainshadow Running, Aravaipa Running, Vert Running Series, Trail Animals Running Club and Tejas Trails for offering free or discounted race entries to athletes.
+Additionally, we’d like to thank program sponsors Sawyer, TrailButter, Brooks, UltraSpire, Gaia and Janji for hooking athletes up!

-*Individual coaches have different coaching styles and processes and have unique sponsorship arrangements to benefit you.
+*Individual coaches have different coaching styles and processes.
+Individual coaches may have unique sponsorship arrangements to benefit you.

 ^While we make every effort to provide athletes with correct information that is tailored to you, we are experienced running coaches but not licensed medical professionals.
 We study modern running practices to attempt to keep any athlete injury-free and healthy, but running may cause damage to your body.
 For medical issues, you should see a licensed professional.
 Under no circumstance shall any coach be held responsible for injury or damages.